jwnpoh/go-home-early/README.md

 # What
-Go Home Early is a utility to help coordinators go home early.
+Go Home Early is a utility to help subject coordinators (especially those coordinating subjects with large cohorts and numerous classes/tutors) go home early.

 # Why
 Coordinators maintain a central document in Excel that keeps track of the cohort's results and data across all assessments in the two-year period.
 Each time there is an assessment there is a bunch of routine, repetitive actions that need to be taken.
 These are by no means difficult to do, but can be tedious and time-consuming.